fluencelabs/fRPC-Substrate/README.md

 ## Quickstart

-Clone the repo, if you haven't done so already, and in the *gateway* directory, install the dependencies:
+Clone the repo if you haven't done so already, and in the *gateway* directory, install the dependencies:

 ```bash
 npm i